jiritobolka/gooddata.github.com/_posts/2011-07-19-MAQL-description.md

 `SYNCHRONIZE {dataset.employee};`

-Whenever you want to apply the LDM changes to PDM and to the data loading interfaces you have to call the `SYNCHRONIZE` command.
-That means when you call SYNCHRONIZE for the first time, SQL tables are created. (altered after next `SYNCHRONIZE` call).
+Whenever you want to apply the LDM changes to PDM and to the Data Loading Interfaces you have to call the `SYNCHRONIZE` command.
+That means when you call SYNCHRONIZE for the first time, SQL tables are created (altered after next `SYNCHRONIZE` call).
 SYNCHRONIZE command runs SQL transaction, so you have to prepare complete model before run it.

 (**NOTE:** Remember, that calling SYNCHRONIZE will change your physical storage and empty all data and require to load it back.)